-- Research review committee – decides whether the study has social and scientific value, and if the way it is to be conducted will produce valid scientific results.
+- Research or scientific review committee – decides whether the study has social and scientific value, and if the way it is going to be conducted will produce valid scientific results.
 May be a subcommittee of a human research ethics committee.

 - Human research ethics committee (HREC) – confirms that the interests of participants are protected and that researchers will run the study in a fair, honest and neutral (impartial) way.
 It ensures researchers won’t force people into participating, and that the risks of the research generally don’t outweigh the benefits.

 The study may also be monitored by outside agencies such as pharmaceutical companies, research institutions and auditors.
 These bodies ensure that the research is carried out properly.

-The committee reviews a number of aspects of the study, including:
+The HREC reviews a number of aspects of the study, including: